FelixOnline/v2/content/articles/2011-11-24-skyrim-saints-row-youve-got-nothing-on-creatures.md

 subtitle: >
   Philip Kent puts aside the big releases of this season and talks about one of video gaming’s grandaddies, Creatures
 date: "2011-11-24 21:11:39 +0000"

 # Attributes from Felix Online V1
 id: "1815"
 old_path: /games/1815/skyrim-saints-row-youve-got-nothing-on-creatures
 aliases:
  - /games/1815/skyrim-saints-row-youve-got-nothing-on-creatures
+imported: true
+comments:
+ - i agree this sucks guys but im sure they will make it in ds soon becuase other wise their sales will go down by a lot plus no bodys gona buy the 3ds just for this game so they are going to have to make a ds veosrin or their sails wil defo go down

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true